Reviews You Can Rely On

 Not warm

 Since our test period, Arc'teryx revised the Sentinel with updated style lines and bigger hand pockets to stash your stuff on the slopes.
 The jacket now uses an 80D Gore-Tex ePE material.
-Arc'teryx also offers an insulated version of the Sentinel, but it's even pricier.
+Arc'teryx offers an insulated version of the Sentinel, but it's even pricier.

 The Arc'teryx Sentinel is our favorite shell jacket for ripping around the resort.
 The Sentinel has a sleek, high-quality construction with fully taped seams and DWR-treated and taped zippers to keep the moisture out.
 We love how the pit zips can quickly increase ventilation with their large open design.
 While working hard on the uphills and downhills, we found the shell material extremely breathable, allowing us to stay dry all day.
 To match all of the high-end construction, this shell has enough features to keep us happy at the resort.
 The 3L Gore-Tex shell screams bombproof weather resistance from the first feel, and it did not disappoint over our rigorous testing.